From this article you will learn:

 - Data security.
 The protocol always fixes intentional and accidental changes, as well as distortions.

 Important!
 In the first place, the website should be transferred if it has visitors leaving super-important data (for example, payment) that fraudsters can intercept.
-A secure protocol is a must have for self-respecting online services, banks, online stores.
+A secure protocol is a must-have for self-respecting online services, banks, online stores.

 The encrypted protocol ensures the integrity and reliable preservation of data, it is responsible for the information security of users of the site.
 This is a good solution for experts in Internet advertising – potential customers trust the secure connection by default (while the mark in the browser “unsafe” has a negative effect on traffic).

 Moreover, setting up HTTPS makes it possible to save and even increase the positions in the search results.
 Search engines are trying to do everything to make users feel secure on the Web.
 Therefore, they prefer safe resources.
 An advanced protocol is a positive factor when sorting sites.
 If you’re wondering why move to HTTPS, this enhanced security and positive impact on search engine rankings provide compelling reasons to make the switch.

 The main blog for webmasters says that HTTPS is also a ranking signal.
 Now it has much less weight than high-quality content and authoritative incoming links.
 But Google is determined to change the security situation for the better.